 One to Three Months Before Retirement

-The last few months before retirement are not unlike moving house.
+The last few months of retirement planning are not unlike moving into a new house.
 You’ll need to sort through what you want and need to bring with you.
 Complete the paperwork that ends the employed chapter of your life and sets the stage for what’s ahead.

 Migrate From Work to Home

 - Establish a personal email and move any personal online accounts to the new address.

 - Move personal files from your work computer to your personal computer.
 In most cases, you can easily do this using a thumb drive, a Google account, the cloud, or other file sharing apps.